LeonardoEspeciale/rvban/README.md

 ### Usage

 Play audio through any application on your system.
 Start the vban_source by invoking `vban_source -i <IP-address>` with the IP address of the receiving system.
-If you want to
+If you want to reduce data throughput of your network, you may use the Opus enccoder by using the parameter `-e opus`, when invokung vban_source.

 ### Options